 Russell Muzzolini | Spire CTO

-For our proof-of-concept, we implemented instances of DynamoDB, PostgreSQL and MongoDB and set them up for testing of high production data loads and near real-time queries to external clients.
-To accomplish this, our teams at ClearScale developed custom scripts for JMeter performance testing tool to simulate the large volume of GIS data the systems would expect to receive and a second set of custom scripts to emulate the client queries for given geographical polygons.
+For our proof-of-concept, we implemented instances of DynamoDB, PostgreSQL, and MongoDB and set them up for testing of high production data loads and near real-time queries to external clients.
+To accomplish this, our teams at ClearScale developed custom scripts for a JMeter performance testing tool to simulate the large volume of GIS data the systems would expect to receive, as well as a second set of custom scripts to emulate the client queries for given geographical polygons.
 The scripts were designed to mimic the design specifications for the application proof-of-concept which included a low number of threads ingesting a high volume of data using the Lambda parse and insert functions we had developed previously.

 After initial testing of all three setups, ClearScale identified a number of configuration issues and worked to identify ways to improve overall performance through configuration parameter settings.
 ClearScale also recognized the need to invoke additional Lambda instances that would work in parallel for the GIS data ingestion process and a modification of the REST API to use a different call pattern than the one originally implemented to reduce round-trip request latency.

-Using the newly tuned databases along with the changes to AWS Lambda and the REST API, ClearScale once again performed the same testing scenario against all three databases instances.
-With a low price point, high read and write capabilities and response time, DynamoDB showed that it was indeed the best solution for the given needs of the client.
+Using the newly tuned databases, along with the changes to AWS Lambda and the REST API, ClearScale once again performed the same testing scenario against all three databases’ instances.
+With a low price point, and high read and write capabilities and response time, DynamoDB showed that it was indeed the best solution for the given needs of the client.